magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_questions-and-answers.md

 Eventually you must return to face your own true nature.
 Here is where you can understand the Dhamma.

-: A lot of times it seems that many monks here are not practising.
+*Q*: A lot of times it seems that many monks here are not practising.
 They look sloppy or unmindful.
 This disturbs me.

-: It is not proper to watch other people.
+*A*: It is not proper to watch other people.
 This will not help your practice.
 If you are annoyed, watch the annoyance in your own mind.
 If others’ discipline is bad or they are not good monks, this is not for you to judge.
 You will not discover wisdom watching others.
 Monks’